 Each rehabilitation supplier and case manager shall comply with the professional standards and code of ethics as set forth by his or her certification or licensure board.
 Rehabilitation suppliers shall not provide rehabilitation services until registered with the Board.
 Case managers operating under a certified managed care organization pursuant to O.C.G.A. §34-9-208 and Board Rule 208 are not subject to Board Rule 200.1 if the case manager is providing services for an employer with a posted WC-P3 W/C MCO panel (§34-9-201(b)(3)) unless the claim is designated catastrophic.
 Problems or questions concerning ethics should be addressed to the rehabilitation supplier's licensure board.
-Violations of Board Rule 200.1 or 208 shall be addressed to the Division Director of the Managed Care and Rehabilitation Division of the State Board of Workers' Compensation, unless the information is protected by law, through the complaint process.
+Violations of Board Rule 200.1 or 208 shall be addressed to the Managed Care and Rehabilitation Division of the State Board of Workers' Compensation, unless the information is protected by law.